History of Turkmenistan: Mongols and Timurids

 Under their commander, Genghis Khan, founder of the Mongol Empire, the Mongols conquered Khwarezm and burned the city of Merv to the ground.
 The Mongol leader ordered the massacre of Merv's inhabitants as well as the destruction of the province's farms and irrigation works which effectively ended the Iranian dominance in urban areas and agricultural communities of khwarezm.
 These areas were soon repopulated by the Turkmen who survived the invasion and had retreated northward to the plains of Kazakhstan or westward to the shores of the Caspian Sea.
 After the division of the Mongol Empire, present Turkmenistan was passed to Chagatai Khanate except southernmost part was belonged to Ilkhanate.

 Small, semi-independent states arose under the rule of the region's tribal chiefs later in the 14th century.
 In the 1370s, Amir Timur (also known as Tamerlane), one of the greatest conquerors in human history, captured Turkmen states once more and established the short lived Timurid Empire, which collapsed after Timur's death in 1405, when Turkmens became independent once again.

 New political arrangements

 As a whole, the 14th to 16th centuries was a period in which the Turkmen's dislocation due to the Mongol invasions gave way to new political groupings which became tribal groupings which have continued to modern day.

 In addition to the new political arrangements, historical sources suggest that a large tribal union called the Salor confederation remained from the original Oghuz tribes and into modern times.
 In the late 17th century, the confederation fell apart and three senior tribes moved eastward and then southward.
-Of these tribes, the Yomud split into eastern and western groups, and the Teke migrated to the Ahal region near the Kopetdag Mountains and eventually into the Marghab River basin.
+Of these tribes, the Ýomut split into eastern and western groups, and the Teke migrated to the Ahal region near the Köpetdag Mountains and eventually into the Murgap River basin.
 Other Salor tribes moved into the region near the Amu Darya delta and into other parts of modern-day southeast Turkmenistan.
 Salor groups also live in Turkey, Afghanistan, Uzbekistan, and China.